PM-Dungeon/dungeon-starter/documentation/quickstart_en.md

 The frontend sets the parameters, creates a window and starts the application.
 The backend provides the interfaces you work with and integrates the `libGDX`.

-You yourself write the logic of the game and implement the heroes/monsters/items.
+You write the logic of the game and implement the heroes/monsters/items.

 With rare (documented) exceptions, you will not be forced to make changes to the specifications.